biopython/biopython.github.io/wiki/Deprecation_policy.md

 This is the current policy for deprecating and removing code from
 Biopython:

--   First, ask on the Biopython and biopython-dev [mailing lists](Mailing_lists "wikilink") whether a given piece of code has any users.
-Please keep in mind that not all users are following the biopython-dev mailing list.
+-   First, ask on the [Biopython mailing list](Mailing_lists "wikilink") whether a given piece of code has any users.
+Please keep in mind that not all users are following the biopython mailing list.
 -   Consider declaring the module as "obsolete" for a release *before* deprecation.
 No code changes, just:
     -   Note this in the DEPRECATED file,